Forex Market: Indian rupee slips against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market

-Mumbai: The Indian rupee plunged against the US dollar in the forex market.
-The rising crude oil prices and strengthening of the US dollar in the international market has weighed upon the Indian currency.
+Mumbai: The Indian rupee slipped down against the US dollar in the forex market.
+As per market experts, the rising crude oil prices and strengthening of US dollar has weighed upon the Indian rupee.

-At the Interbank foreign exchange, the domestic currency rupee opened at 74.71 against the dollar.
-During trading, it slipped further and reached 74.75, registering a fall of 20 paise.
-On Thursday, the rupee had settled at 74.55 against the US dollar.
+At the Interbank foreign exchange, the Indian currency opened at 74.60 against the dollar.
+During trading it slipped to 74.70, registering a fall of 15 paise over its previous close.
+On Tuesday, the Indian rupee had settled at 74.55 against the US dollar.

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, was down 0.04% at 92.56.
-In the Indian share market the foreign institutional investors were net sellers and they offloaded shares worth Rs 1,245.29 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, was down 0.03% to reach at 92.52.
+In the Indian share market, the foreign institutional investors were net sellers and they offloaded shares worth Rs 543.30 crore.

 Post Your Comments